 (c) Food storage cabinets that total at least 30 square feet of shelf space.

-(5) JUNIOR ACCESSORY DWELLING UNIT or JADU means a residential unit that:
+(7) JUNIOR ACCESSORY DWELLING UNIT or JADU means a residential unit that satisfies all of the following:

-(c) Includes its own separate sanitation facilities or shares sanitation facilities with the existing or proposed single-family structure; and
+(c) Includes its own separate sanitation facilities or shares sanitation facilities with the existing or proposed single-family structure.

-(d) Includes an efficiency kitchen, as defined in subsection (C)(4) above.
+(e) Includes an efficiency kitchen, as defined in subsection (C)(6) above.

 (D) Approvals.
 The following approvals apply to ADUs and JADUs under this section:

 (1) Building-permit only.
-If an ADU or JADU complies with each of the general requirements in subsection (E) below, it is allowed with only a building permit in the following scenarios:
+If an ADU or JADU complies with each of the general requirements in division (E) below, it is allowed with only a building permit in the following scenarios:

 1. Is either: within the space of a proposed single-family dwelling; within the existing space of an existing single-family dwelling; or within the existing space of an accessory structure, plus up to 150 additional square feet if the expansion is limited to accommodating ingress and egress.